 A lot of people think that reading, especially critical reading, is on the decline.
-And when we do turn the television off long enough to read a book, we read the intellectual equivalent of junk food.
+The thinking goes that we spend too much time distracted on devices.
+And when we turn the devices off long enough to read a book, we read the intellectual equivalent of junk food.

 Jacobs’ message is simple.
 “Read what gives you delight, and do so without shame, whether it be Stephen King or the King James Version of the Bible.”

-Jacobs’ book is in contrast to the “more methodical and directive approach of Mortimer Adler’s classic How to Read a Book.
+Jacobs’ book is in contrast to the “more methodical and directive approach of Mortimer Adler’s classic on how to read intelligently.

 So this is what I say to my petitioners: For heaven’s sake, don’t turn reading into the intellectual equivalent of eating organic greens, or (shifting the metaphor slightly) some fearfully disciplined appointment with an elliptical trainer of the mind in which you count words or pages the way some people fix their attention on the “calories burned” readout—some assiduous and taxing exercise that allows you to look back on your conquest of Middlemarch with grim satisfaction.
 How depressing.
 This kind of thing is not reading at all, but what C. S. Lewis once called “cosmical and ethical hygiene.”